-In this section, we present three finite representations for the continuous state space of an NS-CSG.
-These take the form of BFCPs with respect to the perception, reward and transition functions of the NS-CSG.
+In this section, we present three finite abstract representations for the continuous state space of an NS-CSG to enable value and policy iterations.
+These take the form of finite decompositions of the environment, represented as BFCPs, with respect to the perception, reward and transition functions of the NS-CSG.
 Recall, from Section 2, that a BFCP of a set is a finite family of disjoint Borel sets (regions) that cover the set.
-Using Assumption 1, we construct these BFCP over the state space such that the states in each region are equivalent with respect to either the perception, reward or transition function, e.g., for any region of the perception BFCP all states in the region yield the same percept.
+Using Assumption 1, we construct these BFCPs over the state space such that the states in each region are equivalent with respect to either the perception, reward or transition function, e.g., for any region of the perception BFCP all states in the region yield the same percept.
 These BFCPs allow us to abstract an uncountable state space into a finite set of regions when performing our VI and PI algorithms.
-In particular, Sections 6 and 7 demonstrate how these different BFCPs can be used together with intersection, image and pre-image operations, to iteratively refine the abstract representations of the environment while maintaining the necessary conditions for correctness and convergence of value functions.
+In particular, Sections 6 and 7 demonstrate how these different BFCPs can be used, together with intersection, image and preimage operations, to iteratively refine the abstract, symbolic representations of the environment while maintaining the necessary conditions for correctness and convergence of value functions.